Most women are unlucky enough to experience a vaginal infection at least once in their lifetime.

 Symptoms of a yeast infection include:

-- Thick, white discharge resembling cottage cheese.
+- Thick, white discharge resembling cottage cheese but with no odor.

 Trichomoniasis, or trich, is caused by a parasite that's transmitted during sex.
 Symptoms may include:

 - A bad smell.